 The anal pap test consists of a cotton Q-tip swabbed internally in the anal canal for a few seconds.
 This is done twice—first to determine which specific HPV (Human Papillomavirus) strains one harbors (low or high risk specific to its subtypes) and then again for the actual precancerous/cancerous risk via extracting cells for analysis.
 Precancerous cells are also known as dysplastic cells.

 This leads us to the cellular findings.
 The anal pap smear examines the cells obtained from the swab test.
-Those cells constitute the outer layer of anal tissue, known as squamous cells, and determines the level of infection that you may have.
+Those cells constitute the outer layer of anal tissue, known as squamous cells, and indicate the level of infection that you may have.
 Positive pap smears are classified into 3 diagnostic categories: ASCUS, LGSIL, and HGSIL.

 - Negative or Normal: There are no abnormal cells or signs of HPV-related changes.